 -Bobby pins, headbands, hair ties, hair brush or comb, hair spray/gel, etc. in case it’s windy and your hair becomes tussled.

 -Bring accessories you can easily pop on and off like hats, jackets, scarves, etc. to help mix-up your looks without having to take the time to change the entire outfit.

--Drinks or snacks are great if your shoot will be more than an hour or two, but just remember you don’t want to feel bloated or need to use the bathroom more than is necessary during your photoshoot
+-Drinks or snacks are great if your shoot will be more than a few hours, but just remember you don’t want to feel bloated or need to use the bathroom more than is necessary during your photoshoot

 What to Wear